Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 Snippets are not rendered as HTML elements by Mendix, even though Mendix does allow for adding a Class to a Snippet.

-In order to define Locators for Widgets inside a Snippet, there are two options:
-- add a surrounding Container rendered as a DIV element, with a representable name, to locate it.
+In order to define Locators for Widgets inside a Snippet, add a surrounding Container rendered as a DIV element, with a representable name, to locate it.
-- add a Constant to your Mendix project, that adds a "mx-name-`snippetCallName`-`widgetName`" class to widgets inside a Snippet.
-Read https://docs.mendix.com/appstore/partner-solutions/ats/ht-two-increase-recorder-helper-coverage/#increasing-ats-recorder-coverage-of-your-aut

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)